ut2310/memory_management_take_home/README.md

 - Compresses multiple tool results into summary groups
 - Retrieves full details or summaries as needed
 - Tracks relationships between tools

-**Current Limitations:**
-- Simple compression (just concatenates summaries)
-- No semantic understanding of tool relationships
-- Static summarization approach for all tool types
-- No learning from usage patterns

 ## Setup